datalad-handbook/book/docs/usecases/encrypted_annex.rst

 Note: In the ``hybrid`` mode, a private key is needed for *both* retrieval and deposition of annexed contents, but it is easy to add new keys without having to reencrypt data.
-File content and names are encrypted with a symmetric cypher, which is encrypted using gpg and stored encrypted in the git repository.
+File content and names are encrypted with a symmetric cypher, which is itself encrypted using gpg and stored encrypted in the git repository.
 See `git-annex's documentation <https://git-annex.branchable.com/encryption/>`__ for more details.

 .. code:: bash